cosmos/mainnet/README.md

 ## A Note about your Validator Signing Key

 Your validator signing private key lives at `~/.gaiad/config/priv_validator_key.json`.
 If this key is stolen, an attacker would be able to make your validator double sign, causing a slash of 5% of your atoms and the tombstoning of your validator.
-If you are interested in how to better protect this key please see the [`tendermint/kms`](https://github.com/tendermint/kms) repo.
+If you are interested in how to better protect this key please see the [`tendermint/kms`](https://github.com/tendermint/kms) (_*use at your own risk*_) repo.
 We will have a complete guide for how to secure this file soon after launch.

 ## Next Steps